zooniverse/imageprocessing/README.md

-This is the source code of the image processing server created in my tutorial:
+This is a version of the image processing server created in this tutorial:
 <http://leafo.net/posts/creating_an_image_server.html>